surajprajapati-12/atlessian-status-page/README.md

 ### Step-by-Step

 1. **Build**
-   - Run `yarn build` to bundle the app with Vite.
+   - Run `npm run build` to bundle the app with Vite.
 2. **Provision/Publish**
    - Use `scripts/deploy/main.sh` to provision or publish the service via Atlassian Atlas CLI and Bifrost.
    - `provision`: Deploys infrastructure as defined in `status-page-ssr.sd.yml`.